jrom876/UniformSeriesGenerator/README.md

+ PROJECT:
- PROJECT	UniformSeriesGenerator
+ UniformSeriesGenerator

+ AUTHOR:
- AUTHOR		Jacob Romero
+ Jacob Romero

  Creative Engineering Solutions, LLC

- UniformSeriesGenerator
  This Project has several parts:

  	1. To provide methods for iterating through the interest calculator equations defined below and generate raw data suitable for csv files.